srome/srome.github.io/_posts/2025-03-31-Predicting-Watch-Time-Like-YouTube-With-Weighted-Logistic-Regression.md

 $$\mathbb{E}_q( \ell ) = \sum_{x,y} \ell(x,y)q(x,y) = \sum_{x,y} w(x,y) \ell(x,y) p(x,y) = \mathbb{E}_p(w \ell)$$

 where the normalization constant can be dropped/ignored as it will carry through the formulas as a constant and won't impact training due to the learning rate choice.
+(Why?
+As the constant multiplies to all terms of the loss, it will also be a multiplicative factor against the gradient, which is multiplied by the learning rate and thus can be absorbed into the learning rate term.)
 So, if we weight each example in the loss function by $$w(x,y)$$ then we will optimize the loss based on the $$q$$ distribution.

 Let's look at what this weighting does to the individual prediction level.
 Since logistic regression learns the log-odds for each data point, we can see the impact of learning this new distribution: